 Size-wise, the GeForce Gaming OC Pro is a formidable piece of hardware.
 Whereas Nvidia’s Founders Edition board measures just over 9” (23cm) long, almost 4.5” (11.5cm) tall, and 1.5” (3.9cm) wide, Gigabyte’s card is more than 11” (28cm) long, 4.4” (11.3cm) tall, and just as thick.
 In fact, it looks a lot like the GeForce RTX 2070 Gaming OC 8G we already reviewed.
-Much of the card’s extra length is attributable to the same Windforce 3X cooler, which hangs off the PCB’s back edge by more than 2”.
+Much of the card’s extra length is attributable to the same Windforce 3X cooler.
 Fortunately, a long heat sink means Gigabyte has no trouble cooling TU106’s 160W TDP in a dual-slot form factor.

 Incidentally, a non-Pro version of this card, referred to as the GeForce RTX 2060 Gaming OC 6G, employs two copper heat pipes instead of four and sells for $10 less.

-On the cooler’s left side, closest to the display outputs, one part of the sink contacts voltage regulation circuitry underneath through pads.
-On the right side, another piece of the sink doesn’t touch the board at all.
+On the cooler’s right side, one part of the sink contacts voltage regulation circuitry underneath through pads.
+On the left side, closest to the display outputs, another piece of the sink doesn’t touch the board at all.
 It simply helps the middle section keep TU106 and its surrounding memory modules running at the lowest temperature possible.